liannfinlayson26/Beginner_Projects/README.md

 ## <br>**12.
 The Number Guessing Game:**
 ## <br>**11.
 Blackjack:**
 ## <br>**10.
 Calculator:**
+<br> Description: a program that allows to do multiple mathematical operations (addition, subtraction, multiplication and division).
++ Key learnings: applied my knowledge in dictionaries and functions
++ Code:
 ## <br> **9.
 Blind Auction Program:**
 <br> Description: A multiplayer game that allows you to compete for the highest bid.
 The one with the highest bid wins.
 + Key learnings: How to apply the knowledge of dictionaries to create a program that allowed us to input several information